melonjs/melonJS/README.md

 <!-- add ".min" to any JS/CSS file to get a minified version -->
 <script src="https://cdn.jsdelivr.net/npm/melonjs@10.0.0/dist/melonjs.min.js"></script>
 ```
+> Note: "official" CDN and NPM install are only available from version 7.0.0 and onwards.

 and of course the debug panel :
 ```html
 <!-- load the latest debug panel -->